tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 First of all, whenever I am building APIs, I just write the resulting API interface in the test in the way I would like to use it in a real program.
-This way you get to play around with the result, before the actual code is designed.
+This way you get to play around with the result before the actual code is designed.

 After you end up with the code that would make you happy to use, you just autocomplete and fill in the